Joint Ventures 2024 Comparisons

 Where the participants are contributing non-cash assets in exchange for ownership rights, this will require transfer agreements or bills of sale, depending on the nature of such assets.
 Tax advice should be sought on contributing non-cash assets in a tax efficient manner.

 Boards are typically structured based on the ownership of interests in the JV entity, though a significant degree of variability exists.
 Board composition and nomination rights are typically contained in a shareholders’ agreement, rather than utilising weighted voting rights.
-It is common for agreements to envisage a tiered system of decision-making, whereby executive decision-making is largely delegated to management, with major decisions requiring approval by the JV entity’s board or by the shareholders themselves.
+It is common for agreements to envisage a tiered system of decision-making, whereby executive decision-making is largely delegated to management or one of the partners as the operator, with major decisions requiring approval by the JV entity’s board or by the shareholders themselves.
 Such approval might be required for more consequential decisions such as borrowing, issuance of equity, material acquisitions or expenditure, approval of budgets, changes to constating documents of a JV entity or significant personnel changes within the JV.
 It is recommended that parties clearly set out at the outset any governance procedures and requirements for board meetings and decision-making, as well as establishing the rights of the parties to receive information regarding the operations of the JV and any material issues arising.

 The following are the principle duties owed by a director in Canada: